Seatis/my-teaching-materials/project/hardware/todo-app/README.md

 - Then it should add a new todo task (with the content `Feed the monkey`)
 - If the todos are listed it should show up on the end

-### Write to file
-- While the application is running and `-wr "file.txt"` is entered
-- Then it should write the todos from the memory into `file.txt`

-### Read from file
-- While the application is running and `-rd "file.txt"` is entered
-- Then it should read the todos into the memory from `file.txt`

 ### List tasks
 - By entering `-l`
 - It should print the todos, it should add numbers before them when it prints it